MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts-architecture.md

 You can rotate the password before the normally expected expiration time.
 Rotate a password before a scheduled expiration by using one of the following methods:

-- Manually intervene on the managed device itself by using an admin account.
-For example, you can use the `Reset-LapsPassword` cmdlet.
+- Manually rotate the password on the managed device itself, using the `Reset-LapsPassword` cmdlet.
 - Invoke the ResetPassword Execute action in the [Windows LAPS CSP](/windows/client-management/mdm/laps-csp).
 - Modify the password expiration time in the directory (applies only to Windows Server Active Directory).
 - Trigger automatic rotation when the managed account is used to authenticate to the managed device.

 ## Background policy processing cycle

 Windows LAPS uses a background task that wakes up every hour to process the currently active policy.
-This task isn't implemented by using Windows Task Scheduler.
+This task isn't implemented with a Windows Task Scheduler task and is not configurable.

 When the background task runs, it executes the following basic flow: